nighttimeskyy-unity/CSV-TO-AOH3-Civilizations-Files/README.md

 # CSV-TO-AOH3-Civilizations-Files
-YOu Need Microsoft .NET 8.0 runtime link https://dotnet.microsoft.com/en-us/download
+You Need Microsoft .NET 8.0 runtime link https://dotnet.microsoft.com/en-us/download
 This allows you to Convert .CSV file to Civilizations .json files for AOH3